liferay/liferay-mobile-sdk/README.md

 ## Asynchronous

-Android doesn't allow synchronous HTTP requests, like we demonstrated above, from the main UI thread, you can only make them from different threads.
+Android doesn't allow synchronous HTTP requests; you can only make them from different threads.

-The SDK can help you make asynchronous HTTP requests, instead of calling `call.execute(...)`, call `call.async(...)`, passing a `Callback` implementation like the following:
+The SDK can help you make asynchronous HTTP requests.
+Instead of calling `call.execute(...)`, call `call.async(...)` with a `Callback` implementation as follows:

 ```java
 call.async(config, new Callback<JSONArray>() {